 Australians had a reputation to live up to. being a cricket fan I had grown up watching Aussies bully their way all through cricket matches.
 I expected much the same when I was here.
 But, not so disappointingly, our stay here was as pleasant as it could be.
 Starting with the lady at the car rental until we headed back from Sydney, we felt the Aussies were more straightforward than rude.
 Of course, the accent doesn’t help.
 That’s not to say, we did not thoroughly enjoy our stay here.

 Melbourne is a melting pot of cultures much like Sydney, given of course that most of the Australia live here.
 I’m amazed by the city which boasts of attractions like the Philip Island, Great Ocean Road etc all just a pleasant drive away.
 My three-year-old son had been yearning to see penguins since we landed.
 So Philip Island was first on the agenda.

 Philip Island: The Kluger glided on the fresh asphalt toward the Island.
 You could almost taste the sea salt.
 My pal Gautham had the wheel and the tires suddenly screeched.
 A Kangaroo with a Joey stood on the side of the road preparing to hop across.
 It stared at us for a short second and hopped away.
 My three-year-old son could hardly peel his eyes of the bushes from then on.
 Awaiting a Kangaroo…

-The Philip Island is an awe-inspiring location for seeing a variety of animals.
+The Philip Island is one of the many awe-inspiring locations n Australia for seeing a variety of animals.